sam-huckaby/huckabuild/README.md

 ### Core Architecture
 - Built on PHP 8.1+ with SQLite as the primary database
-- Follows MVC architecture with Twig templating
+- Follows MVC architecture with Latte templating
 - Uses a CLI-first approach for development and management
 - Implements PSR-12 coding standards and modern PHP practices